bfontaine/Pheasant.js/README.md

 ## Usage

-Pheasant expose one object, `Pheasant`.
+Pheasant exposes one object, `Pheasant`.
 It has the following methods:

 ### .parse

-This function return a `Pheasant.Color` object of the parsed string, or null if it can’t be parsed (see the support table below for the supported formats).
+This function returns a `Pheasant.Color` object of the parsed string, or null if it can’t be parsed (see the support table below for the supported formats).

 ```js